mmore500/mmore500.github.io/_posts/2018-01-21-my-record-keeping-setup.md

 Leaving paper notes behind, I can't shake an occasional annoyance over my inability to flip through physical pages.
 Often, I find this technique to be more useful than text search for locating a particular passage.
-[Ranger](https://github.com/ranger/ranger) provides a something like digital page-flipping, but it's still not the same.
+[Ranger](https://github.com/ranger/ranger) emulates something like digital page-flipping, but it's still not the same.